cagataykiziltan/RestsharpApiClient/README.md

 Restsharp client implementation you can consume your services easily

 There are two solution in the repository.
-First is client, Second is service.
+First is client, second is service.

 There are four main methods in the client project.